 Former Policy Analyst - CGD Europe

-Co-Director, Development Cooperation in Europe and Senior Policy Fellow
+Co-Director, Europe and Senior Policy Fellow

 Senior Research Fellow

 Your contribution makes it possible for the Center’s researchers to devise practical, evidence-based solutions for today’s most pressing development challenges.